baderouaich/Enigma/README.md

 cmake .. -G"Unix Makefiles" -DCMAKE_BUILD_TYPE=Release
 make install -j$(nproc) # or -j%NUMBER_OF_PROCESSORS% on Windows
 ```
+- No `sudo` or `Administrator` privileges are needed for installation.
 - All Enigma files will be installed to `/home/$(whoami)/Enigma/` (**Linux**) |  `C:\Program Files\Enigma\` (**Windows**)
-- To uninstall simply remove the installed `Enigma/` directory
+- To uninstall simply remove the installed `Enigma/` directory.
+Please make sure you export your encryptions from menu `File -> Export`before removing the directory.

 <!--
 ## Compiling